UST-QuAntiL/quantil-docs/docs/user-guide/nisq-analyzer.md

 Thereby, the analysis and selection of suitable QPUs can be initiated for a specific implementation, see [here](#running-the-nisq-analyzer-for-qpu-selection).
 Based on the work by [Salm et al.](https://link.springer.com/chapter/10.1007/978-3-030-87568-8_4), the NISQ Analyzer also enables the automated comparison of available quantum compilers for a specific QPU to support the selection of the most suitable compilation result, see [below](#running-the-nisq-analyzer-for-compiler-comparison).
 Besides the selection of compilation results and QPUs, it also enables the selection of suitable quantum algorithm implementations based on a given problem instance, see [here](#running-the-nisq-analyzer-for-implementation-and-qpu-selection).
+Furthermore, the content of the PlanQK platform can be accessed to apply the NISQ Analyzer, see [below](#accessing-the-planqk-platform).

 An overview about the NISQ Analyzer and its used components can be viewed in the [Home Section](../index.md).